CustomKU/UniPad-Document/Unipack/README_en.md

 ### Cautions

-- Events within 20ms are recognized as as simultaneous touches when running practice mode.
+- Events within 20ms are recognized as as simultaneous touches at practice mode.